jtkDvlp/simple-php-cache/README.md

 See for Usage the "example.php" file in the root directory.

-## IDE

-The project is created with Netbeans 8.

 ## License

 See for license the "LICENSE" file in the root directory.